firmalabs/zcash-android-wallet-sdk/docs/ThreatModel.md

 ## Address-Knowing Adversary

-**Description:** The adversary only knows some of the users' z-addresses and t-addresses, and has no other special capabilities.
+**Description:** The adversary only knows some of the users' z-addresses and t-addresses, can view the public blockchain, and has no other special capabilities.

 This is the weakest adversary in our model.
 The security invariants we expect to be satisfied against this adversary are that the adversary...